josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 The ngUpgrade library in Angular is a very useful tool for upgrading anything but the smallest of applications.
 With it you can mix and match AngularJS and Angular components in the same application and have them interoperate seamlessly.
-That means you don't have to do the upgrade work all at once, since there is a natural coexistence between the two frameworks during the transition period.
+That means you do not have to do the upgrade work all at once, since there is a natural coexistence between the two frameworks during the transition period.

 <div class="alert is-helpful">